sonata-project/SonataAdminBundle/Resources/doc/reference/templates.rst

 * edit : the template to use for the edit and create action
 * history : the template to use for the history / audit action
 * list_block : the template used for the list of admin blocks on the dashboard
+* preview : the template to use for previewing an edit / create action
 * short_object_description: used to represent the entity in one-to-one/many-to-one relations

 The default values will be set only if the ``Admin::setTemplates`` is not called by the Container.